-A Day in the Life of a Grade Schooler
+A Day in the Life of a 4th-6th Grader

-As the sun rises above the evergreen trees, signaling a new day at the Oak, our oldest and wisest of Oakers, the K-6 graders, race their parents up the gravel path to enter their classroom to greet classmates and teachers eager to begin another day of self-directed learning and discovery.
+As the sun rises above the evergreen trees, signaling a new day at the Oak, our oldest and wisest of Oakers, the 4-6 graders, saunter up the gravel path to casually enter their classroom to greet classmates and teachers eager to begin another day of self-directed learning and discovery.
 They handle their morning routines independently, which include hanging up their belongings, checking their mailbox, and answering the Question of the Day.
 There is no one right answer to the QOD as it is meant to encourage deep thinking, support multiple intelligences, and provoke conversation at Morning Gathering.

 Everyone looks forward to Morning Gathering as a respectful time given to discuss ideas, share problem solving strategies, set intentions for the day, build community and enjoy a mindful moment together.
 QOD thoughts can be shared.
 Stories and dreams from the evening before can be shared.
 New questions to add to the Wondering Wall can be documented and shared.
 Plans for the next step of student projects can be shared.
 There is no set agenda and no rush.